jerryq27/Cheatsheets/Brownie.md

 This is much more manageable way to create and deploy contracts with Brownie than with Web3.

+> Some transactions take longer than others.
+It's usually a good idea to run `transaction.wait(1)` which waits for one block cycle before continuing, otherwise an error could be thrown if the next line tries to execute mid transaction.

 ### Test Network Deployment